consortium/hybridaudio/README.md

 ## HPA on Rasberry Pi - offline Wifi serving

-There is an option to run your HPA publication on its own offline server, using a Rasberry Pi mini computer.
-The Rasberry Pi creates a local wifi network with browser capture, so as soon as a person logs onto the wifi network their web browser shows your HPA publication.
+There is an option to run your HPA publication on its own offline server using a Rasberry Pi (RPi) mini computer.
+The RPi creates a local WiFi network with browser capture, so as soon as a person logs onto the WiFi network their web browser shows your HPA publication.

 See instructions here (to follow SW)